Political Science 101 - Introduction to American Government and Politics » Fall 2022 » Test 1 Chapter 1-3

 Why were the Federalist Papers written?

-C. To encourage New York to ratify the Constitution
+To encourage states to oppose the Constitution

 Question #8